9 Declarations [dcl.dcl]

 — end note]

-The class-key or enum keyword present in the elaborated-type-specifier shall agree in kind with the declaration to which the name in the elaborated-type-specifier refers.
+The class-key or enum keyword present in an elaborated-type-specifier shall agree in kind with the declaration to which the name in the elaborated-type-specifier refers.

 This rule also applies to the form of elaborated-type-specifier that declares a class-name or friend class since it can be construed as referring to the definition of the class.